What is Reactive Maintenance?

-AMS Solutions staff a skilled team of electricians that are ready and on-call for many different forms of reactive maintenance that involve electrical repairs.
+AMS Solutions staff a skilled team of engineers and technicians that are ready and on-call for many different forms of reactive maintenance that involve electrical, heating or plumbing repairs.
 If you’re anywhere in the North West and need a qualified professional at your site within just 2 working days after booking them, then AMS Solutions have you covered.

-We also have an Emergency Electrical Breakdown Service that covers immediate repair and maintenance issues.
-Where typical reactive maintenance won’t be enough, this service covers situations where the issue presents an emergency to the workplace.
+We also have an Emergency Breakdown Service that covers immediate repair and maintenance issues.
+Where typical reactive maintenance won’t be enough, this service covers situations where the issue presents an emergency in the workplace.